Too-Many-Ideas/socialautonomies/README.md

 # Social Autonomies

 AI-driven X automation platform for creating intelligent agents that can post, engage, and analyze performance automatically.
+The idea is to allow users to organically grow their X accounts.

 ![Social Autonomies Platform](/public/image.png)